cucumber-attic/website/apps/dynamic/views/_posts/ffs-not-everyone-likes-thinking-on-their-feet.md

 <img src="{{ site.url }}/images/blog/ffs-not-everyone-talk.png" style="width: 100%">

-A quick warning that this talk includes a heavy dose of swear words, most regularly the F word.
+A quick warning that this talk includes a heavy dose of swearing.

-Sal Freudenberg first delivered this talk at FFS Conf on September 19th 2018 in London.
+Sal Freudenberg first delivered this talk at [FFS Conf](https://ffstechconf.org) on September 19th 2018 in London.

 Listen to the recording on our [YouTube Channel](https://youtu.be/FtHzBPmB8Ao)